Halibut vs. Cod — Health Impact and Nutrition Comparison

-Meanwhile, cod is richer in calcium, potassium, magnesium, zinc, phosphorus, and sodium compared to halibut.
+Cod is richer in calcium, magnesium, and less sodium compared to halibut.

-Halibut is richer in vitamin A, vitamin E, vitamin B2, and vitamin B6.
-Halibut is also 30.5 times richer in vitamin D than cod.
+Halibut is richer in vitamin B5, vitamin A, and vitamin B6.

-Finally, both fish have equal vitamin B12 and vitamin K content.
+Finally, both fish have equal vitamin A, vitamin B12, and vitamin K content.

-Halibut is 2.26 times higher in calories than cod.
+Halibut is 1.5 times higher in calories than cod.
 Halibut has 239 calories per 100g, while cod contains only 105 calories.

 Both fish lack carbohydrates (including fibers and sugars).

 Cod is particularly richer in the following essential amino acids: tryptophan, threonine, isoleucine, leucine, lysine, methionine, phenylalanine, valine, and histidine.

 300 grams of halibut contains 64% fat while 300 grams of cod contains only 3% fat.
 Cod is lower in saturated fats and cholesterol.
 Halibut is higher in polyunsaturated fats and monounsaturated fats.